MartvdZalm/MartvdZalm/README.md

 # Hello, I'm Mart! 👋

 I'm a passionate **Software Engineer** constantly working to improve my skills in all aspects of software development.
 Currently, I'm focused on building my personal website and some other projects.
 I started programming at a young age and have been on the grind ever since, always learning and growing as a developer.
-Currently, I'm *"farming each degree"* 🌟 working hard to level up my knowledge and skills.
+Currently, I'm *"farming degrees"* 🌟 working hard to level up my knowledge and skills.

 ---